-- 1. The first rotation will start following the Labor Day holiday (one student per weekend). - 2.
-The second rotation will start during the month of February (one student per weekend).
+1. The first rotation will start toward the end of August (one student per weekend).

+2. The second rotation will start during the month of January (one student per weekend).
 This procedure acquaints the students with shift rotation and strengthens the skills needed to become a reliable and qualified technologist familiar with the various shifts of the workforce.

 These rotations allow the student to gain more self-confidence and knowledge in organizing the unscheduled patient workload, giving consideration to patient priorities and procedure time required.